postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/datadog.md

 1. Go to the [Post monitoring results](https://go.postman.co/integrations/service/datadog/monitor_run_datadog) page.

-1. Click the integration you want to upgrade.
+1. Select the integration you want to upgrade.

-1. Click **Update Now**, then click **Update Integration** on the confirmation box to upgrade the Integration.
+1. Select **Update Now**, then select **Update Integration** on the confirmation box to upgrade the Integration.
   [![Datadog upgrade integration](https://assets.postman.com/postman-docs/datadog-integration-upgrade.jpg)](https://assets.postman.com/postman-docs/datadog-integration-upgrade.jpg)
-1. Click **Confirm**.
+1. Select **Confirm**.

-The updated Integration has the following benefits:
+The updated integration has the following benefits:

-* The Postman metrics for the new Integration are no longer treated as [Custom Metrics](https://docs.datadoghq.com/metrics/) in Datadog and hence are free.
+* The Postman metrics for the new integration are no longer treated as [Custom Metrics](https://docs.datadoghq.com/metrics/) in Datadog, which means they are free.
 (Custom metrics on Datadog are [charged](https://docs.datadoghq.com/account_management/billing/custom_metrics/?tab=countrategauge).)
-* A default Dashboard is provided on Datadog that can be used to observe the Monitor.
-Change the `monitor_name` variable to the Monitor for which you want to observe the Dashboard.
+* Datadog provides a default dashboard that you can use to observe the monitor.
+Change the `monitor_name` variable to the monitor for which you want to observe the dashboard.
   [![Datadog dashboard](https://assets.postman.com/postman-docs/datadog-dashboard.jpg)](https://assets.postman.com/postman-docs/datadog-dashboard.jpg)